“We must never give up, we will get that one breakthrough that we are hoping for”

 Her eyesight was weak when she was born and it got disoriented with time in spite of being given the best treatment her parents could afford.

-She lost her eyesight completely at the age of six and since then her struggles began.
+She lost her eyesight completely at the age of six and since then her struggles have begun.

 Pranjal did her schooling from Mumbai’s Kamala Mehta Dadar School which is for the blind.

-She believed that sky’s the limit.
+She believed that the sky was the limit.
 So she started working towards her goal to be an IAS Officer and started preparing for the UPSC exam.

 How to prepare for the UPSC exam?

-Some students take classes from a coaching centre and some students do self preparation.
-But all students read books, solve mock papers and practice writing the answers.
-Is the case same with Pranajl Patil?
-The answer is quite obvious, no. She is not like other students, she is physically disabled, blind.
+Some students take classes from a coaching center and some students do self-preparation.
+But all students read books, solve mock papers, and practice writing the answers.
+Is the case the same with Pranajl Patil?
+The answer is quite obvious, no. She is not like other students, she is physically disabled and blind.
 So her method of preparation is totally different from other students.

-For her interview, she used to hear them from different sites and attend sessions which described how to answer questions in the interview round.
-It was not in her nature to resist herself because of her disability, instead she used her all the other senses to overpower one difficulty to get the success she deserved.
+For her interviews, she used to hear them from different sites and attend sessions that described how to answer questions in the interview round.
+It was not in her nature to resist herself because of her disability, instead, she used her all other senses to overpower one difficulty to get the success she deserved.

 UPSC ATTEMPTS AND RANK

-The Maharashtrian born IAS Officer Pranjal Patil, who is the first blind IAS Officer of India has attempted the UPSC twice.
-Cracking this exam is not so easy as it sounds, a lot of dedication, hard work, perseverance and consistency is required.
+The Maharashtrian-born IAS Officer Pranjal Patil, who is the first blind IAS Officer in India has attempted the UPSC twice.
+Cracking this exam is not so easy as it sounds, a lot of dedication, hard work, perseverance, and consistency are required.

-Besides the questions being tough, there is another factor which makes this exam tougher, that is the number of students who sit for this exam every year.
+Besides the questions being tough, there is another factor that makes this exam tougher, and that is the number of students who sit for this exam every year.

-Around 7-8 lakhs students give this exam every year, so naturally it becomes harder to qualify it.
+Around 7-8 lakh students take this exam every year, so naturally, it becomes harder to qualify for it.
 For this reason, maximum students take multiple attempts at the UPSC exam with few exceptions of course.

-Pranjal also gave the UPSC exam more than once.
-First in 2016, where she ranked 744 and in her second attempt in the year 2017, she scored brilliantly with a mind-blowing rank of 124.
+Pranjal also took the UPSC exam more than once.
+First, in 2016, she ranked 744, and in her second attempt in the year 2017, she scored brilliantly with a mind-blowing rank of 124.

-Getting AIR 124 takes a lot of efforts itself and Pranjal overcame her difficulties and scored such high marks has truly been an inspiration for all the candidates out there.
+Getting AIR 124 takes a lot of effort and Pranjal overcame her difficulties and scored such high marks has truly been an inspiration for all the candidates out there.

 UPSC MARKSHEET of IAS Pranjal Pratil.